This post was updated on July 22, 2019 for freshness, accuracy, and clarity.

 Q: Do language service companies provide any types of reports?

 A: iTi provides a demographic report with each billing statement.
 This report shows a breakdown of use per language.
-We also have a secure online portal that will allow you to access secure on-demand, language and usage data.
-The portal provides accessibility to call data, usage statistics, and time-of-day language distribution and may more useful tools to aid in your review of telephonic services.
+We can also provide reports on language, usage data, call data, usage statistics, and time-of-day language distribution and may more useful tools to aid in your review of telephonic services.

 Q: Will you support our hospital in implementing the language access plan?
 What does implementation look like?

 A: Absolutely!
 Part of what sets us apart is that we work extremely closely with hospitals and health systems throughout every stage of implementation.
 We don't want to just sell our services, we want to integrate them into your organization so they are easily accessible.
 Furthermore, we provide staff education and training on not only how to best use the services but when to use each service, how to work with interpreters, and how the services support them in doing their job.

 Implementation looks different for every organization.
 For some it may take weeks, others months.
 We assign a dedicated team of employees to manage implementation in accordance with a Lean Six-Sigma foundation.